sorashi/sorashi.github.io/content/post/comprehensive-list-of-rikai-extensions.md

 ### How can I decide on my rikai extension?

-Rikaichamp is the latest fork (deepest in the fork tree) with many performance improvements and an active development community.
+10ten Japanese Reader is the latest fork (deepest in the fork tree) with many performance improvements and an active development community.
 But you should definitely check out all the other choices, explore their features and decide which one has the best feel to it for you.